The path to collective cyber resilience

 These goals are divided into eight dimensions — cybersecurity, safety, transparency, interoperability, auditability, redressability, fairness, and privacy — and it is paramount to tackle all of these dimensions to achieve the framework’s three goals.

-To become a truly cyber-resilient organization, trust and collaboration among digital ecosystem partners are indispensable and ‘ecosystemic’ thinking, combined with the digital trust framework, is a good starting point.
+To become a truly cyber-resilient organization, trust and collaboration among digital ecosystem partners are indispensable and we believe that ‘ecosystemic’ thinking, combined with the digital trust framework, could be a perfect starting point.
 Resilience is no longer optional but pivotal in today’s increasingly complex environment.
 If organizations establish and foster collaboration across their digital ecosystem with a common understanding of digital trust, they can optimize resource allocation and transform supply chain risks into opportunities.

 Companies that ensure digital trust in their ecosystem can not only survive the challenges of a soaring threat landscape but also flourish.
 Where to start?
 Consider these three questions: